aniket-somwanshi/movie-recommender/README.md

 # Movie Recommender
 ###### Using collaborative filtering technique to recommend movies to users based on community rating from the database of over 40k movies.
+Interactive dashboard for users to analyze thier own taste in movie genres based upon the rating history.
 <h2>Landing</h2>

 <img src="screens/ad1813.jpg">